JOSHUAJEBARAJ/go-learning/1/notes.md

 name:="Joshua"
 ```

-- Declaring Multiple Variables from a Function
+- Declaring Multiple Variables from a Function (Returning multiple variable in the function)

 ```
 func fullname () (string,string){